-- 1. Only exhibitors enrolled in the 4-H or FFA Breeding Beef project are eligible to enter classes under Department 300. - Registered heifers must have original breed papers and show ownership on registration papers by last Friday- Thursday of April of the current year.
+- 1. Only exhibitors enrolled in the 4-H or FFA Breeding Beef project are eligible to enter classes under Department 300. - 2.
+Registered heifers must have original breed papers and show ownership on registration papers by last Thursday of April of the current year.
 Any breed females without original registration papers will be shown as commercial females. - 3.
-Commercial females must show proof of ownership by the last Friday- Thursday in April of the current year. (i.e. Colorado Brand Certificate or bill of sale in the member's name) to be eligible to be shown. - 4.
+Commercial females must show proof of ownership by the last Thursday in April of the current year. (i.e. Colorado Brand Certificate in the member's name) to be eligible to be shown. - 4.
 Females may be registered or commercial.
 All breeding animals must be previously identified on the Animal Identification Form. - a.
-Non-Market animals (Dairy Cattle, Breeding Beef, Dog, Horse, Llama/Alpaca, Dairy Goats, Breeding Goats, Utility Goats, Fiber Goats, Breeding Sheep) entered in the Boulder County Fair must have been previously identified by the last Friday-Thursday in April of the current year using the species Animal Identification Form and uploaded on 4-HOnline enrollment or through their FFA advisor.
-This form must be on file at the Boulder County Extension Office by the posted deadlines each year (last Friday Thursday in April).
-By submitting this form, the member is declaring they have ownership of the animal and are providing primary care of their project or is an official Lease-An-Animal 4-H project.
-(Excludes Rabbit, Poultry,) - b.
+Non-Market animals (Dairy Cattle, Breeding Beef, Dog, Horse, Llama/Alpaca, Dairy Goats, Breeding Goats, Utility Goats, Breeding Sheep) entered in the Boulder County Fair must have been previously identified by the last Thursday in April of the current year using the species Animal Identification Form and uploaded on 4-HOnline enrollment or through their FFA advisor.
+This form must be on file at the Boulder County Extension Office by the posted deadlines each year (last Thursday in April).
+By submitting this form, the member is declaring they have ownership of the animal and are providing primary care of their project. - b.
 Members must also submit a Colorado Brand Inspection certificate in the member's name.
 Breed registration papers can also be included if the animal is a purebred.

 - c.
 If the animal is part of the official Lease-an-animal program, they must have a lease agreement on file at the extension office prior to the identification deadline.
 Brand Inspections do not have to be in the lease-an-animal member's name, but must show the name of the person the lease-an-animal agreement is made with. - d.
 Breed verification forms must also be submitted at registration time for tag in or animal id. - 5.
-All bulls must be born in 2023 and nursing his dam.
+All bulls must be born in 2024 and nursing his dam.
 Bulls will only be shown in cow/calf class. - 6.
-Cow/calf class, cow of any age and calf must be born in 2023. - 7.
-Heifer calves born in 2022 must be weaned to show as an individual. - 8.
+Cow/calf class, cow of any age and calf must be born in 2024. - 7.
+Heifer calves born in 2023 must be weaned to show as an individual. - 8.
 To be eligible for the Registered Bred & Owned Female, females must be registered and have original breed papers listing only the exhibitor as the breeder on these papers.
 This does not include family or farm bred and owned heifers. - 9.
 Cattle that do not meet the age requirements for their classification may be shown in showmanship classes only.
-Cattle must be safe and it will be up to the superintendent's discretion if they meet this eligibility.
+Cattle must be safe, and it will be up to the superintendent's discretion if they meet this eligibility.